Getting Started with Prebid Mobile

 See the Prebid Server documentation for more information on setting up your own server host.

-Several pages and examples in the mobile documentation refer to entering your “Prebid Server Account ID”.
+Several pages and examples in the mobile documentation refer to entering a “Prebid Server Account ID”.

 Configure Prebid Server

-After you’ve registered with your chosen Prebid Server host, you need to create at least one Prebid Server bidder configuration in a stored request.
-Each stored request configuration contains a list of bidders and their parameters.
-The configuration will be in the form of a JSON structure, similar to this:
+Working with your Prebid Server host, you will need to create at least one “account settings” block.
+Prebid Server calls this a top-level stored request.
+Each top-level stored request contains parameters that are global to the entire auction, not just one adunit.
+The configuration will be in the form of a JSON structure that will be merged into the OpenRTB.
+Something like this:

 {